muyangshi/GPD_ScaleMixture/GPDnotebook.md

         - Modifying `Y` as above fix the issue with `dCGP`, but `dX` can still struggle sometimes, giving negative values.
 Try dropping these values/design points.
         - Looking at the histogram of the likelihoods, spline might be a better option because there are some very negative `Y` likelihoods
       - 12/27 an `RBFInterpolator`
+      - 12/30 a likelihood function that takes an emulator for censoring likelihood on Y
 - Underestimation of $\phi$:
   - fix $\gamma$ and $\tau$ still leads to underestimation on some:
   - ![alt text](image.png)